 Transformed migraines are daily headaches that cause throbbing pain.
 Most people who get them have had migraines for years, usually since their early teens or before.
 Daily transformed migraine headaches usually start for people during their 20s and 30s.

-Many people with a previous history of migraine will suddenly report the headaches are less severe but are more frequent, until they begin occurring daily.
-This change may be caused by the daily use of pain relievers.
-Some people with transformed migraines report having severe episodes accompanied by nausea and vomiting, much like migraines.
-Often, it is difficult to differentiate between tension headaches and transformed migraines.
+When transformed migraines begin, you might notice that your headaches are less severe but happen more often, until they happen every day.
+This change may be linked to daily use of pain relievers.
+Some people with transformed migraines have severe pain along with nausea and vomiting, much like other types of migraines.
+Often, it’s hard to tell the difference between tension headaches and transformed migraines.

-Because transformed migraines are difficult to diagnose, many people may be treated inappropriately.
-Treatment is further complicated because of the chronic nature of headache.
-Many people with transformed headaches have the tendency to overuse pain relievers, both prescription and over-the-counter, using these drugs daily with or without having a headache.
-This puts the person at risk for building up a tolerance to the drugs.
-Additionally, taking large amounts of pain relievers containing caffeine can lead to rebound headaches.
+Because transformed migraines are tough to diagnose, many people may get the wrong treatment.
+And because the headaches happen every day, many people tend to take too many pain relievers, both prescription and over-the-counter, using these drugs daily even when they don’t have a headache.
+This means the person could build up a tolerance to the drugs.
+Plus, taking a lot of pain relievers with caffeine can lead to rebound headaches.